chef-boneyard/knife-vcair/README.md

-Knife vCHS
+Knife vcair
 ===============

-This is the official Chef Knife plugin VMware's vCloud Hybrid Service (vCHS).
-This plugin gives knife the ability to create, bootstrap and manage instances on vCHS-based public and private clouds.
+This is the official Chef Knife plugin VMware's vCloud Hybrid Service (vcair).
+This plugin gives knife the ability to create, bootstrap and manage instances on vcair-based public and private clouds.

 Please refer to the [CHANGELOG](CHANGELOG.md) for version history and known issues.